stereotype441/language/resources/type-system/inference.md

 _The runtime behavior of a symbol literal is to evaluate to an instance of the type `Symbol`, so soundness is satisfied._

+### This

+Expression inference of `this`, regardless of context, produces the elaborated expression `this` with static type `T`, and no null shorting clauses, where `T` is the interface type of the immediately enclosing class, enum, mixin, or extension type, or the "on" type of the immediately enclosing extension.

+_The runtime behavior of `this` is to evaluate to the target of the current instance member invocation, which is guaranteed to be an instance satisfying this type.
+So soundness is satisfied._

+### Function expression

+_TODO(paulberry): specify this._

+### List literal

+_TODO(paulberry): specify this._

+### Set or map literal

+_TODO(paulberry): specify this._

+### Illegal selector chains

+Any selector chain that doesn't match one of the above cases is an illegal selector chain, and constitutes a compile-time error.

+_The only possible selector chains that don't match any of the above cases are selector chains that end in &lt;typeArguments&gt;.
+One such example is `x[y]<T>`._

+## Expression inference rules

+The following sections detail the specific type inference rules for each valid Dart expression.

 ### Throw

 Expression inference of a throw expression `throw e_1`, regardless of context,